ztalloC/ProjectEuler/README.md

 The python code also uses [sympy](http://www.sympy.org/en/index.html) for prime generation and factorization.
 In previous problems I wrote my own prime-related code, but since it is so commonly used in problems, I decided to replace my code with something faster.
-Some aspects of sympy can be surprisingly slow, so I may very well write my own code in the future.
+Not all of sympy is fast, so I might change my code in the future.

 ## Other comments